vmware/vic-product/docs/user_doc/vic_app_dev/configure_docker_client.md

 	The root key is generated at: <pre>/root/.docker/trust/private/root_keys</pre>
 	The repository key is generated at: <pre>/root/.docker/trust/private/tuf_keys/[registry_name]/[image_path]</pre>

-You can see that the signed image that you pushed is marked with a green tick on the Project Repositories page in the Management Portal.
+You can see that the signed image that you pushed is marked with a green check on the Project Repositories page in the Management Portal.